vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 _Agastyadarśana-pūjane_ (seeing the star Agastya when the Sun is in the middle of Zodiacal sign Virgo and worship at night): N. M. pp. 76–77 verses 934-939.

 _Agastyārghyadāna_-(offering arghya to Agastya, Canopus, a star of the first magnitude).
 Mat. chap.
 61 for Agastyotpatti; Gar.
 I. 119.
 1-6; KV.
 290-292.
 (Agastya rises and sets at different times in different countries); Agni.
 206. 1-2 (arghya to be offered three days and 20 ghaṭikās before Sun enters Virgo); vide RM. (verses 1206-1228 in ABORI, Vol. 36 pp. 317-320), KKN 448-451, HV II.
 893-904, KR 294–299, VKK 340-343; RM (verses 1219-20) quote R̥g.
 I. 179.
-6 as mantra for arghya by _dvijas_ and for others the mantra 'kāśapuṣpapratikāśa vahnimārutasambhava | Mitrāvaruṇayoḥ putra Kumbhayone namostu te' cited in Mat.
+6 as mantra for arghya by _dvijas_ and for others the mantra 'kāśapuṣpapratikāśa vahnimārutasambhava । Mitrāvaruṇayoḥ putra Kumbhayone namostu te ॥' cited in Mat.
 61. 50, Gar.
 I. 119.5.
 SPr (folio 40 b) remarks that there are two modes, one based on Brah (where arghya is main thing), the other based on Mat (where worship is main); KSS 12 provides _arghyadāna_ for three days from Bh. śu 13; vide TT 146 and KT 443.
 For belief that the rise of Agastya made turbid waters clear, vide Raghu IV.
 21.

 _Agni_-fires kindled in several religious rites are addressed by different names, e.g. kitchen fire is Pāvaka, that in Garbhādhāna is Māruta; vide TT 99 quoting Gr̥hyasaṅgraha (I. 2-12).